 - Educate yourself about the importance of good credit.

-- Obtain a free copy of your credit report (www.myfico.com or www.AnnualCreditReport.com) from all three major credit bureaus (Experian; Equifax; Trans Union) annually review it for errors and negative information.
+- Obtain a free copy of your credit report (www.myfico.com or www.AnnualCreditReport.com) from all three major credit bureaus (Experian; Equifax; Trans Union) and annually review it for errors and negative information.

 - Stay current with your credit card payments and try to pay off your credit card debt before you begin your health careers studies.
 Why?
 Students with significant amounts of outstanding debt or with a history of credit problems may not be eligible for certain types of student loans, including loans for residency interviewing expenses.
 In addition, financial aid cannot cover credit card payments and other consumer debt.

 - A debt-free health careers education is possible!